monix/monix-bio/README.md

 The project maintains binary compatibility in `0.1.x` line and it is suitable for production usage.

-`BIO` covers full `monix.eval.Task` API.
+`monix.bio.Task` covers full `monix.eval.Task` API.

-The documentation is in progress and not all scaladocs are updated for `BIO`.
+The documentation is in progress and not all scaladocs are updated.

 ## Plans for the future